printers-for-people/catboat/docs/Config_Reference.md

 #   the printer.
 However, lower values make measurements of
 #   high-frequency resonances less precise.
 The default value is 75
 #   (mm/sec).
+#   Set it to 60 as a good baseline when using the sweeping resonance tester.
 #hz_per_sec: 1
 #   Determines the speed of the test.
 When testing all frequencies in
 #   range [min_freq, max_freq], each second the frequency increases by
 #   hz_per_sec.
 Small values make the test slow, and the large values
 #   will decrease the precision of the test.
 The default value is 1.0
 #   (Hz/sec == sec^-2).
+#sweeping_accel: 400
+#   An acceleration of slow sweeping moves.
+The default is 400 mm/sec^2.
+#sweeping_period: 0
+#   A period of slow sweeping moves.
+Avoid setting it to a too small
+#   non-zero value in order to not poison the measurements.
+#   To enable it, start by setting it to 1.2 sec which is a good all-round
+#   choice.
+Set it to 0 do disable it.
+The default is 0.
 ```

 ## Config file helpers